Botanists Are Working to Save Palm Trees from extinction Threat

 "If the villagers can negotiate a better price for the seeds, their earnings could increase."
 To encourage travel, it (the Windamere palm in the wild) may also be sold, according to Gogoi.

-Samuel Rai was able to track down Victor Rai, a villager who had assisted the group of foreign botanists who had come for the original investigation following Noltie's discovery in identifying the plant.
+Samuel Rai was able to track down Victor Rai, a villager who had assisted the group of foreign botanists that came for the original investigation following Noltie's discovery in identifying the plant.

 Importance of the Windamere Palm